Health Insurance Claims Process

 Summary

-You pay good money for your health insurance.
-In order to make sure that you do not waste your hard-earned money, take the proper steps to be an informed consumer.
+You pay a large amount for your health insurance.
+To make sure you do not waste your hard-earned money, take the proper steps to be an informed consumer.
 Know your rights and your responsibilities.
 You are your first line of defense.
 Take the time to understand how your policy works, what it covers and what it does not.
 Use your insurance coverage to improve your health and your life.
 Keep good records and follow-up appropriately, to make sure that your bills were paid by your insurance company.
 The more thorough you are in these areas, the fewer problems you will have.